Houston vs. Auburn Predictions & Picks - NCAA Tournament Second Round

 - The Cougars outscore opponents by 18.3 points per game (scoring 74.7 points per game to rank 107th in college basketball while giving up 56.4 per contest to rank second in college basketball) and have a +641 scoring differential overall.

-- The 36 rebounds per game Houston averages rank 13th in college basketball, and are 8.5 more than the 27.5 its opponents grab per outing.
+- Houston wins the rebound battle by 8.5 boards on average.
+It collects 36 rebounds per game, which ranks 13th in college basketball, while its opponents pull down 27.5 per contest.

-- Houston makes 7.7 three-pointers per game (135th in college basketball) while shooting 34.3% from deep (173rd in college basketball).
-It is making 1.5 more threes per outing than its opponents, who drain 6.2 per game while shooting 27.3%.
+- Houston connects on 1.5 more threes per game than the opposition, 7.7 (134th in college basketball) compared to its opponents' 6.2.

-- The Cougars score 100.7 points per 100 possessions (22nd in college basketball), while giving up 76 points per 100 possessions (first in college basketball).
+- The Cougars average 100.7 points per 100 possessions on offense (22nd in college basketball), and allow 76 points per 100 possessions (first in college basketball).

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.